Gonzalez leads Mets' hit parade in 14-2 drubbing of Padres

 Gonzalez hit a three-run homer to left off Jordan Lyles with one out in the seventh, his third.
 He hit a two-run double off starter Bryan Mitchell in the third.
 He singled in the ninth, leaving him a triple shy of the cycle.
 Eight other Mets players had two hits apiece.

-The 35-year-old Gonzalez played for his hometown Padres from 2006 until being traded to Boston on Dec.
+The 35-year-old Gonzalez played for the Padres from 2006 until being traded to Boston on Dec.
 6, 2010.
 He was traded to the Los Angeles Dodgers on Aug.
-25, 2012, and then sent to Atlanta on Dec.
+25, 2012, and then sent to Atlanta last Dec.
 16. He was released by the Braves after just two days and signed with the Mets a month later.
 He was the first pick overall in the 2000 draft, going from Eastlake High in Chula Vista to the Marlins.

 With the Padres starting left-handers the first two games of this series, Gonzalez didn't play Friday night and pinch-hit Saturday night, when he was loudly booed.